passcod/DynWorker/README.markdown

 DynWorker contains a few utilities to augment your worker.
-You can easily inject functions into the worker, run arbitrary code, pass messages containing mixed data (everything is JSON-encoded), and access DOM storage.
+You can easily inject functions into the worker, run arbitrary code, pass messages containing mixed data (everything is JSON-encoded), and access DOM storage (local and session).

 Future developments may include being able to clone workers, access the DOM asynchronously, make full XHR requests (including XML parsing), access the indexedDB directly from